-Welcome to the Biological Mass Spectrometry Facility of the UMDNJ-Robert Wood Johnson Medical School and Rutgers, The State University of New Jersey.
+Welcome to the Biological Mass Spectrometry Facility of Robert Wood Johnson Medical School and Rutgers, The State University of New Jersey.
 The facility is directed by Dr. Peter Lobel and is located in Room 010 of Center for Integrative Proteomics Research (CIPR) building on the RWJMS/Busch Campus in Piscataway.

 - Gel based: (1D and 2D coommassie and silver stained gels)